Skip to main content

 A long stare.
 That powerful, tawny body.
 Cougars are a top feline predator in the Pacific Northwest, but you’ll rarely see them in the wild.
 Come meet ours, close-up.

-Orphaned as a cub
+Orphaned as cubs

 and given a home.

-Meet our Cougar
+Meet our Cougars

 Long and strong